error404teamnamenotfound/Rushhour/README.md

 ### Requirements

-This code is written in python 3.
+This code is written in python 3.8.
+To run this code successfully some required packages are necessary.
+These are easy to install with the sequent code:

+pip install -r requirements.txt

 ### Usage

+To run an algorithm write the sequent code.
+Add the algorithm - and board choice in the command line.

 python3 main.py {algorithm choice} {board choice}

 ### Structure

-/code/
+- /code/ : includes all the code

-/code/algorithms/ : the methods to solve the game
+    - /code/algorithms/ : methods to solve the game

-/code/classes/ : classes to create a game
+    - /code/classes/ : classes to create a game

-/data/ : includes the data documents to create a board and the beginning position of the cars
+- /data/ : data documents to create a board and the beginning position of the cars

-/design/ : design document with classes
+- /design/ : design document with classes

-/output/ : csv files with moves set and a matplotlib visualisation per board
+- /output/ : csv files with moves set and a matplotlib visualisation per board

 ### Authors

-* Stef Grijpma
+- Stef Grijpma
-* Mylène van der Maas
+- Mylène van der Maas
-* Melody Kaagman
+- Melody Kaagman